-Our Halifax dentists explain the problems wisdom teeth can cause, the benefits of wisdom teeth removal, what the procedure involves, and how it can help you feel better.
+Our Halifax dentists explain the problems wisdom teeth can cause, the benefits of wisdom teeth removal, what the procedure involves, and how this dental surgery can help you feel better.

 What are wisdom teeth?

-Between the ages of 17 and 25, most people develop a third set of molars that can be a valuable asset if they grow in straight and healthy.
-However, these teeth are sometimes misaligned or impacted, and require removal.
+Between the ages of 17 and 25, most people develop a third set of molars that can be a valuable asset if they grow straight and healthy.
+However, these teeth are sometimes misaligned or impacted and require removal.

 We can help prevent issues with your oral health in the future by removing problematic wisdom teeth.

 If wisdom teeth emerge in the wrong positions or there simply isn't enough room for them in your mouth, they can become impacted, crowded or not erupt fully.
 This can cause issues for oral health as they are impossible to clean when they remain below the gum line.
 If they are crowded, they become difficult to reach with a toothbrush and to floss properly.

 - Infection (which leads to pain)

 - Difficulty chewing, biting or opening your mouth